Open-LinaOS-Foundation/LinaOS/Documentation/filesystems/proc.rst

 In This Chapter
 ---------------
-* Investigating  the  properties  of  the  pseudo  file  system  /proc and its ability to provide information on the running Linux system
+* Investigating  the  properties  of  the  pseudo  file  system  /proc and its ability to provide information on the running LinaOS system
 * Examining /proc's structure
 * Uncovering  various  information  about the kernel and the processes running on the system